sitarlx/sitarlx.github.io/_posts/2020-09-24-HW7:-Chapter-5-and-6.md

 ### 6.4: Draw diagrams showing a conceptual view and a process view of the architectures of the following systems:
 ### - A ticket machine used by passengers at a railway station.
 ### - A computer-controlled video conferencing system that allows video, audio, and computer data to be visible to several participants at the same time.
-### - A robot floor-cleaner that is intended to clean relatively clear s
+### - A robot floor-cleaner that is intended to clean relatively clear